Get Tech Tips

 When working in a business with people, you have two options:

-1. Become bitter as you experience people and life and issues
+1. Become bitter as you experience people, life, and issues.

-2. Grow from experiencing people and life and issues.
+2. Grow from experiencing people, life, and issues.

 It happens.
-We get taken advantage of, our expectations are completely dashed and unmet, we lose money, our ego is crushed, etc.
+People take advantage of us, our expectations are completely dashed and unmet, we lose money, our ego is crushed, etc.

-A quick example: In the early stages of starting our family business I had a commercial customer where I was installing air conditioners within cell phone tower equipment rooms.
-Every job made money, but frustration would build with last minute changes on their part.
-We’d make special trips to get different supplies to help meet their demands, and I sensed in myself that I was building my wall higher and having thoughts like: “I will not work with these types of jobs in the future”
+A quick example: In the early stages of starting our family business, I had a commercial customer where I was installing air conditioners within cell phone tower equipment rooms.
+Every job made money, but frustration would build with last-minute changes on their part.
+We’d make special trips to get different supplies to help meet their demands, and I sensed in myself that I was building my wall higher and having thoughts like: “I will not work on these types of jobs in the future.”

-Instead of focusing on the fact that I had an opportunity to expand and broaden both my experience and customer base, I was shrinking my horizon by committing to only approach things that I was comfortable with and things that I naturally enjoyed doing.
+Instead of focusing on the fact that I had an opportunity to expand and broaden my experience and customer base, I was shrinking my horizon by committing to approach only things that I was comfortable with and things that I naturally enjoyed doing.

-While I didn’t give up entirely on insane projects, I would often be heard saying to a customer, “We aren’t taking on that type of project at this time” or to the office personnel I’d say, “Nope, I’m not going to deal with the difficulty of that type of customer.”
+While I didn’t give up entirely on insane projects, I would often be heard saying to a customer, “We aren’t taking on that type of project at this time,” or I’d tell the office personnel, “Nope, I’m not going to deal with the difficulty of that type of customer.”

-Somehow I felt as if I was being a strong leader by being willing to “Just say no.”
+Somehow, I felt I was being a strong leader by being willing to “just say no.”

 I was fooling myself.
 Instead of allowing circumstances to be an opportunity to grow, I was allowing circumstances to control my behavior.

-What changed for me was coming to realize that I spent too much time judging motives and allowing the behavior of others to affect how I looked at my business and purpose.
+What changed for me was realizing that I spent too much time judging motives and allowing the behavior of others to affect how I looked at my business and purpose.

-As time passed I came to see that I could keep on the way I was going, but I wanted more.
-I wanted to expand myself, I wanted to see that others’ crazy wasn’t so terrible after all.
-In fact, I too have a form of crazy; it just looks different than someone else’s.
+As time passed, I realized that I could keep on the way I was going, but I wanted more.
+I wanted to expand myself.
+I wanted to see that others’ crazy wasn’t so terrible after all.
+In fact, I also have a form of crazy; it just looks different than someone else’s.

 Why not choose to work together and support one another instead of creating walls of indifference?
 Find enough common ground to make it a win/win situation.